gliderlabs/herokuish/README.md

 		--silent -L | tar -xzC /bin
 ```

-It depends on Bash (4.0 or newer) and a handful of standard GNU utilties you probably have.
+Herokuish depends on Bash (4.0 or newer) and a handful of standard GNU utilties you probably have.
 It likely won't work on Busybox, though neither will any Heroku buildpacks.

 ## Using herokuish